One Child’s Spirit Lives On through Others Reaching Their Potential.

 Paul’s Pals was founded in 1996 in honor of Paul Adelman, who with humor and persistence lived above disabilities stemming from three brain surgeries over seven years.
 In the process, his parents Floyd and Andrea discovered wonderful organizations such as Courage Center, Miracle League, and a Boy Scout’s troop, that helped their son enjoy life more fully.

 When Paul died shortly after his 12th birthday, the Adelman’s channeled memorial gifts to an adaptive playground like one he had loved.
-The next year, family friends stepped forward to organize a golf tournament that would continue to fund deserving accessibility projects.
-Over the past two decades, the popular annual event has become a Top Ten Charity Golf Tournament by the Minneapolis/St. Paul Business Journal, raising a total of $1.4 million for 106 grants to 36 unique organizations.
-Learn more about our grantee partners we’ve worked with and over the years, and learn how you can apply for a grant.
+The next year, family friends stepped forward to organize a golf tournament that continued to fund deserving accessibility projects.
+Today, that tradition lives on through the Annual Paul’s Party gala.
+In total, Paul’s Pals has raised a total of $1.6 million for 115 grants to nearly 50 unique organizations.
+Learn more about the various grantee partners Paul’s Pals has worked with over the years, and learn how you can apply for a grant.

 Paul’s spirit lives through children reaching their potential because of countless improvements made in his memory.
 At Eisenhower Elementary School in Hopkins, Paul is still beloved by teachers and staff.
 On his birthday each December 15, at 2 p.m., a star on his memorial wall in the media center is positioned to catch a shaft of light and shine as brightly as Paul’s lasting influence.